A little monotony in your eating habits might not be such a bad thing.

 I’m not talking about merely hitting all of the basic food groups each day.
 I’m talking about getting as much variety as possible within each food group.
 Your animal protein should not always come from beef.
 Romaine lettuce should not be your only green vegetable.
 You get the idea.

 I stand behind these words.
 However, I can’t say that I practice this principle as zealously as I’ve preached it.
 My diet contains a decent amount of variety, but not as much as it might have.
-I eat more or less the same breakfast (cereal and milk, orange juice, and coffee) and the same lunch (turkey sandwich, carrot sticks, yogurt, a “green superfood” smoothie, and a bit of dark chocolate) every day.
+I eat more or less the same breakfast (whole-grain cereal and milk, orange juice and coffee) and the same lunch (half a tuna sandwich with greens and tomatoes on whole wheat, a salad, veggie chips, and a can of V-8 juice) almost every day.
 My dinners are all over the place, but only because my wife prepares them.
 If I cooked my own dinners I would probably have a three-recipe rotation.

 The thing is, while my diet is somewhat monotonous, it’s pretty healthy.
 And I know a lot of other athletes whose diets are monotonously healthy, too.
 I don’t seem to suffer any consequences of eating many of the same foods day after day.
 So is lack of variety really such a bad thing?

-I’ve put a lot of thought into this question lately, and I’ve come to the conclusion that a repetitive diet of healthy foods is better than a highly varied diet containing many unhealthy foods.
-This viewpoint is research-based.
-For example, one British study of dietary variety involving a large pool of subjects found that those who ate the widest variety of healthy foods were in fact the healthiest, while those who ate the widest variety of unhealthy foods had the worst health.
+This much is certain: a repetitive diet of healthy foods is better than a highly varied diet containing many unhealthy foods.
+Proof of this point comes from a British study of dietary variety involving a large pool of subjects, which found that those who ate the widest variety of healthy foods were in fact the healthiest, while those who ate the widest variety of unhealthy foods had the worst health.
 These findings are not the least bit surprising, of course, but they make a fundamental point that you never hear: dietary variety is not inherently beneficial.

 Another study, published in the prestigious Journal of the American Medical Association, showed a 30 percent lower death rate over five and a half years within a population of 42,000 women among those whose healthy food variety in the diet was higher.
 Such findings are not surprising.
 The human genome is designed to benefit from dietary variety.
 Perhaps the most characteristic feature of the human diet as compared to the diets of other species is the sheer variety of foods we eat.
 When our ancestors diverged from chimpanzees more than four million years ago, the key trend in the evolution of our diet, which paralleled our genetic evolution, was a trend toward incorporating more and more foods.
 Paleolithic humans (living between 10,000 and 8,000 B.C.) are believed to have consumed anywhere from 100 to 200 different plant foods annually.